-FoWP (Friends of Wilshire Park) and BWNA (Beaumont Wilshire Neighborhood Association) has worked together to raise funds for the Nature Park and the Children’s Playground and now it’s launching an ambitious fundraising campaign of approximately $22K to bring a piped-in water source to the dog park.
-This is a much-needed addition for the busy off-leash dog park area.
-We are relying on contributions from the dog lovers who want to help quench dog’s thirst!
-Thanks to the hoomans who continue to bring jugs of water from their homes – but we can do better!
+(Friends of Wilshire Park) and BWNA (Beaumont Wilshire Neighborhood Association) has worked together to raise funds for the Nature Park and the Children’s Playground and in September 2020 launched an ambitious fundraising goal to raise $22K to bring a piped-in water source to the dog park.

-3) Some neighbors and dog park hoomans expressed concerns about the type of fountain and its hygienic safety as well as the possibility of the water source being used by people other than people giving water to their dogs.
+Some neighbors and dog park visitors have expressed concerns about the type of fountain and its hygienic safety as well as the possibility of the water source being used by people other than giving water to their dogs.
 Mike Grosso or the Portland Parks and Recreation responded that to date the Parks Bureau has not found a correlation between water sources and increased homeless visitation.
-PPR plans to have a drain so that the water doesn’t pool and create a bacteria source.
+PP&R plans to have a drain so that the water doesn’t pool and create a bacteria source.

 Frequently Asked Questions:

-What type of water source is proposed? (spicket, hydrant, fountain) The current proposal is a pump handle similar to Cully and Normandale Park
+What type of water source is proposed?
+The current proposal is a pump handle spigot similar to Cully and Normandale Park.

 What is the proposed location for the water source?
 The exact location in the dog park will be dependent on the final plan .
 It will likely be in the vicinity of the picnic table.

 New Playhouse Fundraising Success